chrisnoonan98675/site/xl-release/how-to/create-custom-configuration-types.markdown

 The required attributes to refer to a custom configuration type are:

-* `kind="ci"`: Specifies that this property is a reference.
+* `kind="ci"`: Specifies that this property is a reference
-* `referenced-type="your.Type"`: Specifies which configuration type can be referenced in this property.
+* `referenced-type="your.Type"`: Specifies which configuration type can be referenced in this property

 ## Configuration page